 About a decade ago Google announced 2 in an official blog post on Google Webmaster Central Blog that site speed has become a ranking signal.

-In another blog post published on Official Webmaster Central Blog in 2018, they revealed 3 that Google started using page speed as a ranking factor in mobile search ranking.
+In another blog post published on the Official Webmaster Central Blog in 2018, they revealed 3 that Google started using page speed as a ranking factor in mobile search ranking.

 Since Google had declared pagespeed a factor in search result rankings for desktop and mobile.
 Therefore, site speed optimization has become a significant aspect of technical SEO.